postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.13 - November 18, 2017 =
+* Fix: Possible issue loading translation files when directory has been changed.
+* Fix: Incorrect spelling of function name.
+* Tweak: Corrected a reference to 140 characters for Twitter.

 = 2.3.12 - November 8, 2017 =
 * New: Support Twitter's new 280 character count.